Velan (film): Soundtrack

 The soundtrack and score is composed by Gopi Sundar, and the album featured four songs.
 The audio rights were acquired by Think Music.
+The song "Sathiyama Sollurandi" is based on Mugen Rao's single of the same name.

 Release

 Theatrical

 The film was released in theatres on 31 December 2021 and opened to moderate reviews from critics.

-Home Media
+Home media

 The post-theatrical streaming rights of the film was bought by ZEE5 and the satellite rights of the film was bought by Zee Tamil and Zee Thirai.